-Handwriting is forensically unique and just a few details from handwriting samples can be compelling evidence in a courtroom or business setting.
+Handwriting is forensically unique, and just a few details from handwriting samples can be compelling evidence in a courtroom or business environment.
 Find out how to regain peace of mind when you or your client has been made a victim or when you need help with a situation involving questionable handwriting or altered documents.

 My Forensic Specialties:

 - copy machine images